Pro-EU centrist wins Romania’s tense presidential race over hard-right nationalist

 Higher voter turnout than in first round

-When voting closed at 9 p.m.
-(1800 GMT), official electoral data showed a 64% voter turnout.
-About 1.64 million Romanians abroad, who have been able to vote since Friday at specially set-up polling stations, participated in the vote.
+When voting closed at 9 p.m. local time (1800 GMT), official electoral data showed a 64% voter turnout.
+About 1.64 million Romanians abroad at specially set-up polling stations participated in the vote, some 660,000 more than in the first round.
+In the first round on May 4, the final turnout stood at 53% of eligible voters.

 Dan told the media that “elections are not about politicians” but about communities and that in Sunday's vote, “a community of Romanians has won, a community that wants a profound change in Romania.”